tweag/gh-migration-scripts/README.md

 node src/index.js ghec-last-commit-check -p <ghec-organization> -q <source-organization> -h <source token> -t <target-token> -g <server-url>
 ```

-#### Required Arguments
+#### Arguments

 1. `-o` or `--organization` - Organization name.
 2. `-f` or `--input-file` - Input file name with teams, member, and roles.
 3. `-g` or `--server-url` - The target GHES server endpoint url.
 If this argument is skipped then the target will be the cloud instance.
 4. `p` or `--source-organization` - Source organization name.
 5. `q` or `--target-organization` - Target (GHEC) organization name

-#### Optional Arguments

-1. `-b` or `--batch-size` - Batch size for GraphQL request.
+6. `-b` or `--batch-size` - Batch size for GraphQL request.
-2. `-y` or `--output-file` - Output file to save the operation results.
+7. `-y` or `--output-file` - Output file to save the operation results.
 The default format is discussed below.
 Default file name is `<organization>-metrics/<source-organization>-<target-organization>-last-commit-check-<date>.csv`.
    _date_ - Format is DD/MM/YYYY
-3. `-t` or `--token` - Personal access token of the target organization- If not provided, then the user wil be prompted to input the token.
+8. `-t` or `--token` - Personal access token of the target organization- If not provided, then the user wil be prompted to input the token.
-4. `-s` or `--skip` - Number of lines to skip in the input file.
+9. `-s` or `--skip` - Number of lines to skip in the input file.
 Default is set to 0.
-5. `-w` or `--wait-time` - Delay time (in seconds) to wait between requests.
+10. `-w` or `--wait-time` - Delay time (in seconds) to wait between requests.
 Default value is 1 second.

 #### Input